ehrhardtkm/pyHRMC/docs/user_guide/validator_selection.md

     }
 ```

-If the same minimum distance can be applied to all element pairs, the `SiteDistance` constraint will be faster and can be used in conjunction with the `Coordination` constraint.
+If the same minimum distance can be applied to all element pairs, the `SiteDistance` constraint will be faster.

 SiteDistance